-As of December 31, 2023, the Company had approximately 223 full-time employees and 123 part-time, or "on call" employees.
+As of December 31, 2024, the Company had approximately 161 full-time employees and 149 part-time employees.
 In addition, the Company hires additional employees for seasonal work as required.
 The Company's employees are not represented by any collective bargaining unit.
 The Company believes it maintains positive relations with its employees.